dnsimple/dnsimple-support/content/articles/dmarc-record.markdown

 Insert this into a TXT record.
 Do this by following the instructions for [creating a record](/articles/record-editor/#create-a-record), selecting TXT as the record type, and entering the string you were given into the Content field.

-Your provider will also give you a specific subdomain to use, usually something like:
+Your provider will also give you a specific hostname to use, usually something like:

 ```
 _dmarc.hostname.com
 ```

-Enter this subdomain in the "Name" field.
+Enter the subdomain part of the hostname in the "Name" field.
+The subdomain is everything to the left of your domain name.

 <tip>
 Your subdomain should be `_dmarc.` The leading underbar character is required.